microsoft/TaskWeaver/website/docs/tracing.md

 - The time consumed by each role and major components of TaskWeaver.
 - The prompts sent to the LLM and the responses received from the LLM.
 - The status of the tasks and the errors encountered.
+- The number of tokens consumed by each role.

 The following screenshot shows a trace of a simple task: analyzing an uploaded file.